 As mentioned above, ISO refers to the International Organization for Standardization.
 This organization develops the standards, and it does in order to certify businesses or organizations.
 Certification is handled third-party and tested annually.

 In order to sell to certain industries, being ISO 9001 certified is required - the automotive industry is a popular example.
-We went to ISO in 1998, and it's helped our organization in numerous ways.
+We were certified to ISO in 1998, and it's helped our organization in numerous ways.

 ISO certification standards also help keep our products and services relevant.
 When the standards change, we change along with them.
 When we work with new customers, we send them our certification details so they know they can expect ISO standards be met.